Inflation is the general and sustained rise in the level of prices of goods and services in an economy over a period of time.

 - A selection of goods and services normally purchased by a typical family or household is identified.

 - The prices of these ‘basket of goods and services’ will then be monitored at a number of different retail outlets across the country.

 - The average price of the basket in the first year or ‘base year’ is given a value of 100.

-- The average changes in price of these goods and services over the year is calculated.
+- The average change in price of these goods and services over the year is calculated.

 Causes of Inflation

-- A lot of economics agree that a rise in money supply in contrast with output is the key reason for inflation.
-If the GDP isn’t accelerating as much as the money supply, then there will be a higher demand which could exceed supply leading to inflation.
+- A lot of economists agree that a rise in money supply in contrast with output is the key reason for inflation.
+If the GDP isn’t accelerating as much as the money supply, then there will be a higher demand which could exceed supply, leading to inflation.

 The consequences of inflation

-- Exports are less internationally competitive: if the price of exports are high, its competitiveness in international markets will fall as lower priced foreign goods will rival it.
-This could lead to a current account deficit is exports lower, especially if they are price elastic.
+- Exports are less internationally competitive: if the prices of exports are high, its competitiveness in international markets will fall as lower priced foreign goods will rival it.
+This could lead to a current account deficit if exports lower (especially if they are price elastic).

 - Inflation causing inflation‘: during inflation, the cost of living in the economy rises as you have to pay more for goods and services.
 This might cause workers to demand higher wages increasing the cost of production.
 If the price of raw materials also increase, the cost of production again increases, causing cost-push inflation.